-- Avoid excessive bolding, italicizing, and underlining.
-A lot of bolding, underlining, and italicizing can make a text look muddled.
+- Avoid excessive bolding, italicizing, and underlining: A lot of bolding, underlining, and italicizing can make the text look messy and muddled.

-- Underlining looks like a hyperlink, but isn’t.
-Underlining things is almost never recommended because it looks like a hyperlink, but isn’t.
-Readers go to click on the link only to find that it isn’t a link at all.
+- Underlining: Underlining text is almost never recommended because it looks like a hyperlink, but isn’t.
+Readers may try to click on the link only to find that it isn’t a link at all.

-- Keywords don’t need bolding.
-An old SEO practice was to bold your keywords in an attempt to have your page register higher on Google.
-Excessive bolding, especially of potential keywords, can look like an attempt at poor SEO practices; therefore, it’s also best to avoid bolding (unless you want something to be truly emphatic—and want to use the bolding sparingly).
+- Keywords don’t need bolding: An old SEO practice was to bold your keywords in an attempt to have your page register higher on Google.
+These days excessive bolding, especially of potential keywords, can look like an attempt at outdated SEO practices that are now frowned upon.

-- Avoid keyword stuffing and multiples of the same word.
-Typically, you don’t want to have multiples of the same word in your title, as it can come across as keyword stuffing, something Google frowns upon.
-For instance, “The Perfect Cake Batter - Make Perfect Cake Batter Every Time” is not only redundant, it’s a bit stuffed.
+- Avoid keyword stuffing and multiples of the same word: Typically, you don’t want to have multiples of the same word in your title, as it can come across as keyword stuffing, which is something Google dislikes.
+For instance, “The Perfect Cake Batter - Make Perfect Cake Batter Every Time” is not only redundant, it’s keyword stuffed.
 Instead, you might consider a title like, “How to Create the Perfect Cake Batter Every Time.”
 It’s succinct, to the point, and doesn’t use repeated words or phrases.